 As of mid-2021, Tennessee no longer requires a special permit to carry a concealed firearm.
-For many, this has left a bit of confusion over when they can or can’t carry, as there are still restrictions.
+For many, this has left a bit of confusion over when they can or can’t carry, as there are still some restrictions.
 In this article, we will provide a broad overview of the current laws, helping clear up any questions you may have.

 Who Can Carry a Concealed Firearm in Tennessee?